 - Understand how young children learn and how to adapt teaching to the needs of this age group.

-- Foster essential social and emotional skills to support development and school readiness, and understand behavior and how to guide it in groups of young children.
+- Foster essential social and emotional skills to support development and school readiness and to understand behavior and how to guide it in groups of young children.

 - Teach the essential skills for developmentally appropriate participation in class meetings.

 - Learn Positive Discipline and Adlerian concepts for use in the classroom, preschool community, and with parents.